grpc/proposal/A6-client-retries.md

 #### Memory Management (Buffering)

-The gRPC client library will support application-configured limits for the amount of memory used for retries.
-It is suggested that the client sets `retry_buffer_size_in_bytes` to limit the total amount of memory used to buffer retryable or hedged RPCs.
-The client should also set `per_rpc_buffer_limit_in_bytes` to limit the amount of memory used by any one RPC (to prevent a single large RPC from using the whole buffer and preventing retries of subsequent smaller RPCs).
+The gRPC client library will support application-configured limits for the amount of memory used for retries, and these configuration options may include limits on per-channel memory usage and per-RPC memory usage.
 These limits are configured by the client, rather than coming from the service config.

 RPCs may only be retried when they are contained in the buffer.
 New RPCs which do not fit in the available buffer space (either due to the total available buffer space, or due to the per-RPC limit) will not be retryable, but the original RPC will still be sent.